 I'm just a user of that [environmental data management tool] as well.
 I've been careful to make sure I don't own it.
 The data needs to be data used by the business.
 And therefore the data should be owned by the individual businesses, the logical place to consolidate that in terms of who is the owner of the data tool - global safety, health and environment team.
 I only contributed to development of it and input into the spec.
 Once again, we've said - corporate reporting is the cream on top of the milk.
 The data is data needed to drive the business - either directly in terms of data required on a day-to-day basis...data that the business needs to drive its own operations.

 To build up a picture of the organisation's overall CR performance - whether for internal use or external reporting purposes - a CR practitioner has to decide which types of performance indicators are relevant, how these are being measured and by whom, and then establishing a relationship with colleagues to ensure the relevant data will be provided (or made accessible) on a regular basis.
-Consider, for example, which individual(s) in your organisation is/are responsible for the following measurements of corporate CR performance recommended by the Institute of Chartered Accountants for England and Wales for the financial sectorxvii :
+Consider, for example, which individual(s) in your organisation is/are responsible for the following measurements of corporate CR performance recommended by the Institute of Chartered Accountants for England and Wales for the financial sector\\

-Indicator Measure Profitability Share value ROI Compliance with relevant regulations Product recalls Pollution performance Recruitment and retention of staff Staff turnover % positive feedback in staff surveys Ethical behaviour Staff motivation and morale Corporate philanthropy Amounts donated to programmes as % of earnings Unions relations Internal negotiation procedures Health & Safety Number of incidences reported Product recalls % of total output Satisfaction Ratings and comments Pollution/waste Performance against index Performance against industry best practice Compliance with regulations Recycling levels Compliance with voluntary standards Eco-labelling Corporate donations Amount as % of total earnings Direct involvement (staff time) Numbers, outcomes, costs and benefits Economic contribution to local economy Jobs created SEE policy requirements Numbers meeting voluntary agreements Compliance with relevant regulations Recruitment and retention of staff Ethical behaviour Corporate philanthropy Unions relations Health & Safety Product recalls Satisfaction Pollution/waste Recycling levels Eco-labelling Corporate donations Direct involvement (staff time) Economic contribution to local economy
+Stakeholder group Indicator Measure Shareholders Profitability Share value ROI Compliance with relevant regulations Product recalls Pollution performance Employees Recruitment and retention of staff Staff turnover % positive feedback in staff surveys Ethical behaviour Staff motivation and morale Corporate philanthropy Amounts donated to programmes as % of earnings Unions relations Internal negotiation procedures Health & Safety Number of incidences reported Customers Product recalls % of total output Satisfaction Ratings and comments Government/regulators Pollution/waste Performance against index Performance against industry best practice Compliance with regulations NGOs Recycling levels Compliance with voluntary standards Eco-labelling Local communities Corporate donations Amount as % of total earnings Direct involvement (staff time) Numbers, outcomes, costs and benefits Economic contribution to local economy Jobs created Suppliers SEE policy requirements Numbers meeting voluntary agreements business?"

-However, remember that this captures what is currently stored, not necessarily what should be stored.
-Once datasets have been located - and before making any modifications to data management systems - the CR practitioner must answer a more fundamental question: "What should we care about in our business?"
 The process of answering this question necessarily takes the practitioner into dialogue with the company's key stakeholders.
 It is through this dialogue that the narrative framework for a meaningful corporate story that resonates with all stakeholders can emerge.

+However, remember that this captures what is currently stored, not necessarily what should be stored.
+Once datasets have been located - and before making any modifications to data management systems - the CR practitioner must answer a more fundamental question: "What should we care about in our